A Neural Network Approach for Orienting Heavy-Ion Collision Events: Abstract

 \section{Abstract}

 A convolutional neural network-based classifier is elaborated to retrace the initial orientation of deformed nucleus-nucleus collisions by integrating multiple typical experimental observables.
 The isospin-dependent Boltzmann-Uehling-Uhlenbeck transport model is employed to generate data for random orientations of ultra-central uranium-uranium collisions at $E_\text{beam} = 1\, \text{GeV/nucleon}$.
-Given the existence of pronounced fluctuations and the impact of spectators in specific scenarios, the classifier still encounters a non-neglectable accuracy loss.
 Statistically, the data-driven polarization scheme is essentially accomplished via the classifier, whose distinct categories filter out specific orientation-biased collision events.
-This will advance the studies on nuclear symmetry energy, neutron skin, and the high-momentum tail of deformed nuclei.
+This will advance the deformed nucleus-based studies on nuclear symmetry energy, neutron skin, etc.